OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 ## How do I know my contribution is ready to be accepted?

 You can't know for sure of course.
-But you can use Better Code Hub on your proposed contribution.
+But you can use Better Code Hub on your proposed contribution and check the guidelines.

 Using Better Code Hub is easy.
 Head over to [bettercodehub.com](https://bettercodehub.com) and login with your GitHub account.
 You'll then see your repos, and you can start an analysis clicking the ▶️ button.
+It will analyze the default branch.

 To enable Better Code Hub to run on your fork for every Push and Pull Request on your repo, click the ⚙ icon and toggle the "Push & Pull request analysis" switch.

 ## Feedback

-Don't hesitate to send us feedback about our platform at bettercodehub@sig.eu if you're using it.
+Don't hesitate to send us feedback about our platform at bettercodehub@sig.eu.
 We're always happy to hear improvement suggestions from you.

-Let's do some thorough cleaning here, one Pull Request at a time!
+*Let's do some thorough cleaning here, one Pull Request at a time!*

 [Rob](https://github.com/robvanderleek), [Mircea](https://github.com/mcadariu) and [Michiel](https://github.com/michielcuijpers)